 accustomed to them.
 Whether they'll be making a public appearance any time soon remains to be seen.
 I step out into the garden to put them on and think 'Ah, I'm home.'
 They

-remind me of carefree weed-pulling-makes-everything-come-up-literal-roses times.
+remind me of carefree weed-pulling-makes-everything-come-up-roses times.
 Mine don't have the mini holes dotted across the plastic barrier of the shoe.
 They do however,

 Next rockery venture: a giant succulent-filled boat.
 Speaking of one, I did come across an ornamental boat (about 2 feet long) in a shop a few months ago and I was very tempted to

 buy it.
 Navy blue with white edging, it was as nautical as it gets.
-I envisioned filling it with some compost and echeveria lilacina, with their greyish/faint blue petals mimicking the sea.
+I envisioned filling it with some compost and echeveria lilacina, with its greyish/blue tint petals mimicking the sea.
 It

 abandoned toaster with sprawling succulents - gaze here for vessel-planting inspiration.